-It is then straightforward to define the layer polarization (LP) $p_i$ associated with each layer according to Eq.
+It is then straightforward to define the LP p_j associated with each layer according to Eq.
 (2).
-For comparison with other definitions, we also introduce the corresponding local polarization $P_i =$ $p_i/c_i$ having the correct units of polarization (dipole per unit volume), where $c_i$ is chosen as half the distance between the two neighboring cations.
+For comparison with other definitions, we also introduce the corresponding local polarization $P_j = p_j/c_j$ having the correct units of polarization (dipole per unit volume), where c_j is chosen as half the distance between the two neighboring cations.
 In Fig. 2, we show the local polarization profile calculated in this way for the case of a 1ST/2BT superlattice (15-atom supercell).
 The details are the same as for the calculation of the 1ST/1BT superlattice, except that we use a $6 \times 6 \times 2$ k-point sampling.
-We compare our results with the local polarizations obtained from the commonly applied approximate scheme [11] in which the local polarization is estimated by multiplying the Born effective charges of the atoms in a unit cell layer by their displacements relative to a reference structure.
+We compare our results with the ones obtained from the commonly applied approximate scheme [9] in which the local polarization is estimated by multiplying the Born effective charges of the atoms in a unit cell layer by their displacements relative to a reference structure.
 The effective charges are obtained from linear response calculations in the ferroelectric ground state.
-By its very nature, this approximate scheme [11] has only half the spatial resolution of our new scheme, since it applies only to entire ABO3 cells.
-(Note that it cannot easily be extended down to the resolution of AO and $BO_2$ layers because the sum of $Z^$ values in such a layer does not vanish, so that the definition would depend on choice of reference structure in an unsatisfactory way.)
+By its very nature, this approximate scheme [9] has only half the spatial resolution of our new scheme, since it applies only to entire ABO_3 cells.
+(Note that it cannot easily be extended down to the resolution of AO and BO2 layers because the sum of Z^ values in such a layer does not vanish, so that the definition would depend on choice of reference structure in an unsatisfactory way.)